Medical Laboratory Science

 MLS 524.
 Current Trends and Issues in Medical Laboratory Science.
 2 Credits.

-This course is an introductory experience that occurs at the beginning of the degree process.
 Through group discussion and presentations, Medical Laboratory Science graduate students will explore current trends and issues related to all aspects of the profession.
-F.
+Prerequisite or Corequisite: MLS 525.
+SS.

 MLS 525.
 Professional Communication in the Medical Laboratory.
 3 Credits.

 This course will focus on developing written and oral communication skills as a foundation for application within the medical laboratory profession.
 Students will learn how to identify, assess, and incorporate appropriate reference materials to prepare professional, scholarly papers and presentations.
-Prerequisite: Must be satisfactorily completed in the first or second semester of degree coursework.
+Prerequisite: Admission to the MLS Master of Science program; this course must be satisfactorily completed in the first semester of degree coursework.
 F,S.

 MLS 526.
 Advanced Clinical Hemostasis.
 3 Credits.

 A comprehensive study of the human hemostatic system.
 Normal function, disease pathophysiology, and the evolution of hemostasis in healthcare will be discussed.
 The laboratory's role in the diagnosis and/or monitoring of bleeding and clotting disorders will be emphasized.
-Offered once per 3-year cycle (fall or spring semester).
-See program website for current course rotation.
-F,S.
+Prerequisite or Corequisite: MLS 525.
+SS, even years.

 MLS 527.
 Medical Laboratory Education: Assessment and Accreditation.
 3 Credits.